open-rmf/rmf_demos/rmf_demos_panel/README.md

 - server ip is configurable via `RMF_DEMOS_API_SERVER_IP` in the `dashboard.launch.xml`
 - The `simple_api_server` outputs and stores a summarized log: `web_server.log`.
 - cancel task will not be working.
 A fully functional cancel will be introduced in a future PR.
-- Rosdep will automatically install system version of `python3-flask` and `python3-flask-cors`.
-Yet we will download `flask-socketio` (5.x) separately via pip since the ubuntu packaged version is too old.
+- `rosdep` will automatically install system version of `python3-flask` and `python3-flask-cors`.
+Yet we will download `flask-socketio` (5.x) separately via `pip` since the Ubuntu packaged version has issues.